dkj/CrazyLIMS/record_of_prompts.md

 There is no production system yet, so there is no real operational data, only data we've created for testing the system.
 I am concerned about vestigal elements of the early design adversly affecting the new one we've created given our earlier experience

-### latent/multiplexed connections in provenence graph
+### latent/multiplexed connections in provenance graph

-In some circumstances where mulitple samples e.g. "indexed libaries" are merged say to a single sample e.g. "pooled library", then processed to produce multiple data products, those should each be connected back to particular indexed library samples i.e. the intermediate squashing of mulitple samples to one is actually "mulitplexing" the provenance and that is de-multiplexed when creating the data products.
+In some circumstances where multiple samples e.g. "indexed libraries" are merged say to a single sample e.g. "pooled library", then processed to produce multiple data products, those should each be connected back to particular indexed library samples i.e. the intermediate squashing of multiple samples to one is actually "multiplexing" the provenance and that is de-multiplexed when creating the data products.

 How can we represent that in the provenance graph/structures?